 Teachers and others submitted funding applications in the fall of that first year, and 25 were funded, including literacy materials for the primary school, books for high school classrooms, math and science programs for elementary students, Suzuki violin classes and music equipment for the school band program, field trips, the high school tutoring program, artist-in-residence programs, Classroom in Bloom schoolyard garden, and the high school oil painting program.

-Since then, community members have donated $45,000 to $75,000 each year to PSFA, totaling over a half million dollars during PSFA’s first nine years.
-This support has led to the creation of a high school college advisor position, elementary school after-school program, a counselor position at the elementary school, Advanced Placement classes at the high school, elementary school violin and Spanish classes, Science Fair, Young Authors Conference, and many other programs, as well as the purchase of thousands of new books for students of all grade levels.
-Community contributions to PSFA literally double the money available for enrichment in our district.
+Since then, community members have donated $45,000 climbing to $106,000 each year to PSFA, totaling nearly a million dollars of funding in 15 years.
+Clearly, community members understand the value of quality education and the need to provide additional financial support to our public schools.
+The fantastic support of the community has allowed us to fund over 154 programs for students since 2003, including (to mention a few) a high school career college advisor, elementary school after-school enrichment programs, a counselor position at the elementary school, Advanced Placement classes at the high school, International Baccalaureate training for all teachers, elementary school violin and Spanish classes, Science Fair, Young Authors Conference, field trips, school tutors, and many other programs, as well as the purchase of thousands of new books for students of all grade levels.